valheimPlus/ValheimPlus/README.md

 * Modify Kiln processing speed
 * Modify Kiln maximum wood
 * Show the amount of time left until the Fermenter is done.
+* Show the amount of time left until new honey is produced in a beehive.
+* Auto Deposit system for beehive honey to deposit it to the closest nearby chest.
 * Auto Deposit system for Furnace and Kiln to deposit items to the closest nearby chest.

 ## Workbench and Ward